orangeaxe/wordpress_reciprocal_liker/README.md

 Users are responsible for ensuring their use complies with WordPress.com Terms of Service and community guidelines.

 The author provides this software as-is without warranty.

+## Support

+If you encounter an issue:

+1. Update to the latest version.
+2. Review TROUBLESHOOTING.md.
+3. Open a GitHub issue.
+4. Include:
+   - Plugin version
+   - WordPress version
+   - PHP version
+   - Relevant log entries